NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 > Note: version 5.2 applies changes in application styles at runtime on the current page, thereby it avoids page reloading/navigation and preserves the application state and navigation history.

+### Enabling HMR by Default

+With NativeScript 5.3 and above the HMR (Hot Module Replacement) can be enabled by default (no need to pass `--hmr` flag).
+Achieve the above via the `nsconfig.json` file and the `useLegacyWorkflow` property set to `false.` Refer to the [CLI basics article](/start/cli-basics#using-run-with-hmr-by-default) for detailed instruction on this feature.

 ### Publishing Application

 A bundled version of the application for Android can be built in release with this script: